We use minimal analytics to improve the site. Is that okay?

 SmallRig Camera Cage For Canon R5

-SmallRig really does make the best camera cages.
-They also make a few nice accessories to go with their cages or even to attach monitors to the hot shoe mount.
-They make the highest quality attachments, grips, and cages.
+SmallRig makes the best camera cages.
+They also make a few nice accessories for their cages or to attach monitors to the hot-shoe mount.
+They make the highest-quality attachments, grips, and cages.

 5. Camera Straps